 Because this recipe makes so many cookies, it’s perfect for a bake sale.
 Use decorator’s sugar in your school or organizations colors and package them in cello bags tied with ribbon in those colors.

-Roll each quarter of dough into a 6-inch log that is 1-inch thick.
-On a cutting board spread the nuts in a rectangle, about 7 x 5 inches.
-Roll 2 of the logs in pecans to evenly coat edge.
+- Roll each quarter of dough into a 6-inch log that is 1-inch thick.
+On a cutting board spread the decorator's sugar in a rectangle, about 7 x 5 inches.
+Roll 2 of the logs in colored sugar to evenly coat edge.
 Wrap each log in plastic wrap and refrigerate.
-Repeat with decorator’s sugar and remaining 2 logs.
 Refrigerate 2 hours or overnight.